labofdoubt/ising-transformer/README.md

 - **Free-energy error:** compares the empirical free energy, computed from generated samples, with the exact finite-`L` Ising free energy.
 - **ESS:** effective sample size, following the definition used in the [paper](https://arxiv.org/abs/2604.27738v1).

 The repository also supports AP (approximate probability), introduced in the paper.
-AP adds a local energy bias to the logits, computed as the energy of the current patch and with already generated neighboring patches.
-It is
+AP adds a local energy bias to the logits, computed from interactions within the current patch and with already generated neighboring patches.

 ## Colab Entry Point